-This productive beat offers some really great early Spring salmon fishing, with easy vehicular access to all pools, on this stunning lower Findhorn beat.
+This productive beat offers some great early Spring salmon fishing, with easy vehicular access to all pools, on this stunning lower Findhorn beat.
 The beat offers over a mile of single bank fishing for two rods starting at the fantastic high water Palamore Island pool, then down through to the amazing Scur pool flanked by its’ high towering sandstone cliffs and ledges on the opposite bank.

-Below the well-equipped fishing hut by Roan pool, the next accessible pool is the Cothall Island pool, which is a truly enjoyable cast and fishes well, either off the bank or wading down into the tail of the pool, just above the rapids, flowing into the New Pool below.
+Below the well-equipped fishing hut by Roan pool, the next accessible pool is the Cothall Island pool, which is a delightful cast and fishes well, either off the bank or wading down into the tail of the pool, just above the rapids, flowing into the New Pool below.
 The New pool is another readily accessible and productive pool, fishing off the bank or wading down into the tail of the pool.